 On February 18, 1999, I wrote:

 “I’m listening to Billy Holiday: The way you hold your knife, the way we dance to three, the way you’ve changed my life, no, no they can’t take that away from me.
-Something rings so true in that simple, ridiculous line, like a stickybun with raisins.
+Something rings so true in that simple, ridiculous line.
 When I listen to that line I think of the way you changed my life.
 And I wonder: Who is they?
 I hope they never try to take that away from me.”